When Corporate Culture Impacts Families!

 I whispered; “Where’s Melody?
-We been waiting for a while now and she hasn’t come back from lunch.”
+We've been waiting for a while now and she hasn’t come back from lunch.”

 Kathy glanced at me with a mixed look of horror and sadness.
 “Oh…I am so sorry!
 No one told you?
-Melody got a call at lunch time from corporate.
+Melody got a call at about 12:15 pm from corporate.
 She was let go and she is on her way to the airport.”

 This experience made an impact on me early in my career.
 It’s an experience I have never forgotten.
 I have no idea if Melody was really any good at her job, or why it was felt to be necessary to fire her over the phone.
 There was a lot I didn’t know about “Corporate” and why they did the things they did.

 I did know one thing about “Corporate”.
 Whenever we heard they were coming to town there was a collective groan.
 No one ever looked forward to “Corporate” making a visit.
 Routines were disrupted.
 Stress levels increased.
 Schedules were changed and once they were gone, things slowly got back to “Normal”.

 At this point in my life, I might be considered a “seasoned” professional on the downhill side of my career.
 As our organization has grown, one might conclude that my office is at “Corporate” headquarters.
 However, ours is not a corporate setting that encourages the use of that term.
 In fact, we actively discourage it.
 We are not an organization of “Top Down” directives and impersonal memo’s.
 Yet, there is a feeling of accountability across all of our treatment programs.